-A mentor is an experienced practitioner with the drive to help others improve and grow in their own practice.
+A mentor is an experienced practitioner who is driven to help others improve and grow in their practice.
 Mentors offer wisdom gained through experience.
 While your dental school instructors worked hard to educate you in all the essentials, there are some aspects of dentistry you just can’t learn in a classroom setting.
 That’s where your mentor comes in.

-Even better, your mentor will be able to tailor their advice to specific experiences as you encounter them.
-Most dental clinicians have trouble learning how to juggle multiple cases and stay on schedule.
-And it’s not just general dentists.
-Hygienists and assistants also struggle with this.
+Your mentor can tailor their advice to specific experiences as you encounter them.
+Most dental clinicians need help juggling multiple cases and staying on schedule.
+Not just dentists but hygienists and assistants also need help with this.
 Time management in a dental setting can be one of the most overwhelming things to learn.
-The good news is, a support system is there to help you identify appropriate moments for task-switching and ways to find flow in your work day.
+The good news is a support system is there to help you identify appropriate moments for task-switching and ways to find flow in your workday.

 What Makes a Good Mentor?

 As a previous blog post discussed, communication is vital to all aspects of a good dental practice.
 This is especially true when it comes to mentorship.
 An effective mentor must be a great communicator.
 They should also be able to adjust their communication style to match their mentee.
-This can lead to a great mentorship match, meaning the partnership “clicks.”
-Some people need copious, specific details to feel like they truly understand the concept.
+A great mentorship match means the partnership “clicks.”
+Some people need copious, specific details to truly understand the concept.
 Some others do better when information comes with some humor.
 If you can find a mentor who gels with your preferred communication style, you may find it easier to approach them with questions and be more receptive to their guidance.

 A mentor is also not a babysitter.
 They’re not just there to hold your hand when things get tough.
 In fact, the best mentors are great at assessing your strengths and setting up constructive challenges to bolster your weaknesses.
 A mentor should ideally help you feel a little braver about doing intimidating things which you may otherwise try to avoid.
 The best moments in mentorship come from the surge of accomplishment you will feel when you overcome a challenge together.

 How to Find Your Best Mentorship Match